Tadikonda mandal: Administration

+Politics

-Tadikonda mandal is one of the 5 mandals under Assembly constituency, which in turn represents Tadikona Assembly of Andhra Pradesh.
+Tadikonda mandal is one of the mandals under Tadikonda Assembly constituency of Guntur Lok Sabha constituency in the state of Andhra Pradesh.

 Education

 The mandal plays a major role in education for the rural students of the nearby villages.
 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 As per the school information report for the academic year 2015–16, the mandal has more than 7,592 students enrolled in over 63 schools.

 Transport

 Buses are available at regular timings between Guntur and Tadikonda.
 Guntur is 18 km from Tadikonda.

+Nearest Railway Station is Guntur Junction Railway Station located at 20 km.